uribench/software-engineering-handbook/Guides/Technical Debt/Prioritize Technical Debt With CodeScene.md

 In the preceding X-Ray visualization, we see that the number one hotspot on a method level is `handleMessage` with 500 lines of code that changes often and has a complexity number, `106`, that is well above the cut-off point for "very high complexity", which is `15`.
-The high change frequency, `98` changes to this method alone, indicates that any improvements we can do to that code are likely to give an immediate return on investment.
+The high change frequency, `98` commits to this method alone, indicates that any improvements we can do to that code are likely to give an immediate return on investment.

 Now, a method with 500 lines of code is a lot.
-But it's still less than 20.000 lines, which was the size of the hotspot.
+But it's still less than 20.000 lines, which was the size of the hotspot file.
 And it's definitely less than 3 million lines of code, which is the size of the total Android codebase.
 More important, we are now on a level where we can do a focused refactoring based on data from how we -- as an organization -- actually works with the code.
 Use this information to your advantage.